Exporting files to Dropbox in Ruby using the Dropbox SDK

 Before you begin, ensure you have:

-- Ruby 2.7 or higher installed on your machine
+- Ruby 2.7 or higher (tested up to Ruby 3.2)

 - A Dropbox account